 The key here is to have a procurement process or system that is easy to use.
 What we’ve noticed in talking with stakeholders and finding out why they’re doing maverick spending or going around the process, is usually because the process doesn’t work, takes too long, or you have to fill in three pages of information.
 It’s not scalable or user friendly.

-If they had a process or a tool in place where they can just order what they need and go through procurement for approvals that is super easy to use, then they tend not to have a lot of maverick spend.
-So, I think it’s all about just having a formal process, but even more importantly, having a formal process that is easily adoptable by everyone.
+If they had a procurement strategy or a tool in place where they can just order what they need and go through procurement for approvals that is super easy to use, then they tend not to have a lot of maverick spend.
+So, I think it’s all about just having a formal process.
+But even more importantly, having a formal process that is easily adoptable by everyone.

-Organizing your company’s purchasing process and introducing better procurement practices can have a huge impact on your company’s efficiency, output, and bottom line.
+Organizing your company’s procurement strategy and introducing better procurement practices can have a huge impact on your company’s efficiency, output, and bottom line.
 Read more on the procurement stages in our guide Procurement Process 101.

 Your company culture might attract talent, but your Spend Culture will make or break your company.
 The Spend Culture Stories podcast helps finance leaders learn the tactics, strategies, and processes to build a proactive Spend Culture.
-In this podcast, we have human conversations about the messy and sometimes hilarious stories that happen when people, organizations, and money meet.
-Learn how to pick the right tools, implement the most efficient processes, and how to develop the right people to transform the Spend Culture of your organization for the better.
+In this podcast, we have human conversations about stories that happen when people, organizations, and money meet.
+Learn how to pick the right tools, implement efficient processes, and develop the right people to transform your Spend Culture.